When is it OK to make germs worse in a lab? It's a more relevant question than ever

 What's more, the advisory group has noted that "increased transparency in the review process is needed to engender public trust in the review and oversight processes."

-The American Society for Microbiology has responded positively to the draft recommendations, saying "we urge swift implementation of the recommended changes by the federal agencies engaged in this work."
+The American Society for Microbiology responded positively, saying "we urge swift implementation of the recommended changes by the federal agencies engaged in this work."

 But some virologists think the devil will be in the details if these recommendations turn into policy.